Dutch Iris

 Dutch Iris prefers for the soil to dry out between waterings and should be watered regularly.
 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Dutch Iris requires abundant, bright and direct light.
-Place it less than one foot from a window to ensure it receives enough light to survive šŖ.
-Select your region to see how the current weather in your area affects the placement in your home š”.
+Place it less than one foot from a window to ensure it receives enough light to survive 💪.
+Select your region to see how the current weather in your area affects the placement in your home 🏡.

-Dutch Iris is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+Dutch Iris is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+Dutch Iris is not recommended for homes with children, cats, or dogs.

 Dutch Iris is very sensitive to dry soil, so choose a potting soil that retains moisture.
 A good soil will still drain well and contain lots of organic matter such as coco coir or sphagnum moss.